rconan/skycover/readme.md

 contain the starfields from valid files found during that simulation.
 So the simulation might look off if you are viewing polygons from a few simulations ago.

+## Making a Move of the Visual Simulation

+The iterprobes_tracking matlab function records each frame it displays in a matrix that it returns to the caller.
+If you are just interested in watching the simulation once, there is no need to capture this value.
+But returning the captured frames means it is possible to record a visual simulation as a movie file.

+To capture the recorded frames from an iterprobes run, assign a return variable like this

+    M = iterprobes_tracking('../starfiles', '../sky.out')

+Then you can call the included iterprobes_movie function like so, passing in a filename where the movie will be stored.

+    iterprobes_movie(M, 'iterprobes.avi')

+Be careful about how many configurations you record in the movie.
+File size will increase rapidly.
+A movie showing four valid tracking configurations can run to almost 20M.